hxstarklin/UM-IoTSC-SICC/dgx2/README.md

 ## Create your environment:

-Create your own environment, for example: using anaconda virtual environment
+Create your own environment, for example: using anaconda virtual environment.

 ## List the jobs running/pending in the queue: